Reserve Matching with Thresholds

 Reserve systems are used to allocate scarce resources to individuals while ensuring that no segment of the population is under-represented in the final allocation.
-Some examples include allocating school seats at elite high schools and colleges for minority students (\cite*{Hafalir...13}; \cite*{AB21}; \cite*{SY22}), rationing medical resources while prioritizing different categories of essential workers such as healthcare professionals and national security workers at the same time \citep*{PSUY20}, or satisfying tailored diversity requirements in public programs \citep*{gonczarowski2020matching}.
-For instance, during the COVID-19 pandemic, there was a discussion of who to prioritize first for vaccination.
+Some examples include allocating school seats at elite high schools and colleges for minority students \citep*{Hafalir...13, AB21, AT23}, allocating homogeneous government positions to a set of workers with diverse backgrounds \citep*{SY22}, rationing medical resources while prioritizing different categories of essential workers such as healthcare professionals and national security workers at the same time \citep*{PSUY20}, or satisfying tailored diversity requirements in public programs \citep*{gonczarowski2020matching}.
+For instance, during the COVID-19 pandemic, there was a discussion of whom to prioritize first for vaccination.
 By using a reserve system, we can create different categories for healthcare professionals, the elderly, and the infants separately, by which we can accommodate different essential segments of the population simultaneously.
 Each category gets its name from the group of beneficiaries it aims to serve.

 In the classic model of a reserve system,\footnote{Reserve systems were first introduced in \cite{Hafalir...13}.
-A general theory of the classic reserve systems framework was developed in \cite{PSUY20}.} there are agents with unit demand, and categories that are reserved some number of units, each of which is identical.
+A general theory of the classic reserve systems framework was developed in \cite{PSUY20}.} agents have unit demand, and each category is reserved a certain number of identical units.
 While agents are indifferent between categories, each category has a priority ordering of agents.
 Besides, each category has a set of \emph{beneficiaries}, which corresponds to a top segment of the priority ordering in the respective category.
 A \emph{hard} reserve system is a system under which an agent must be a beneficiary of a category to get a unit from that category.
-A \emph{soft} reserve system is a system under which a non-beneficiary can receive a unit if there is excess supply of reserves in a category.
-When allocating vaccines, it might be better to use a soft reserve system since we would not like to waste any vaccine.
+A \emph{soft} reserve system is a system under which a non-beneficiary can receive a unit if there is excess supply of reserves in a category.\footnote{For a discussion on hard versus soft reserves, see \cite*{EHYY14}.} When allocating vaccines, it might be better to use a soft reserve system since we would not like to waste any vaccine.